 We understand how worrying and tedious the IVF process can be.
 We know how difficult it is to keep numerous several appointments, scans, plus the financial burden and the emotional strain this can place on you and your partner.

 IVF is a very different process from natural conception.
 There is a regime of special drugs to assist in the maturation of the follicle to create a viable egg (blastocyst), over an above what your body would produce naturally.
-In addition, you may undergo ICSI (Intracytoplasmic Sperm Injection) to help the sperm fertilise the egg.
+In addition, you may undergo ICSI (Intracytoplasmic Sperm Injection) to help the sperm fertilise the egg outside of the uterus.
 The state of health of both you and your partner during this process could impact the overall success rate of IVF.

-We support couples undergoing IVF by helping them understand how Chinese medicine can support the IVF procedure, plus letting them know what steps they can take to make the process easier.
+We support couples undergoing IVF by helping them understand how Chinese medicine can work alongside the IVF procedure, plus letting them know what steps they can take to make the process easier.
 Our practitioners aim to educate and empower, whilst supporting your health as much as possible with natural medicine.

 We will look at your fertility diagnosis, consider your current state of health, and work to rebalance your system from a Chinese medicine perspective.
-This gentle approach is a great adjunct therapy to IVF, and a great stress-buster when things get a little overwhelming.
-We want you to have a little bundle of joy as much as you do and will do whatever we can to help you through the IVF process.
+This gentle approach can be a useful adjunct therapy to IVF, and a great stress-buster when things get a little overwhelming.
+We want you to have a little bundle of joy as much as you, and will do whatever we can to help you through the IVF process.

 See our pricing page here

 Book online here or phone the clinic on (03) 8394 7665 to book your acupuncture treatment today.